SomeGuyWhoLovesCoding/ScriptToPlot/README.md

 # Plot2Script & ScriptToPlot

-#### Not ScriptToPlot 2, now ScriptToPlot Version 2, it's Script2Plot.
+#### Not ScriptToPlot 2, not ScriptToPlot Version 2, it's Script2Plot.

 A powerful tool for creating Plotagon animations using a simple script format.
 Convert text scripts into Plotagon `.plotdoc` files and vice versa.